SEPARATE PERSONAL AND BUSINESS FINANCES

 An effective business accounting system helps you document that you have properly separated business and personal finances.
 In addition, an accounting system will help you create financial reports, track the performance of your business, and simplify tax filings.

 Recommended: QuickBooks has the features that all small businesses needs to manage accounting.
-Try QuickBooks FREE.
+Try QuickBooks for Free

 STEP 3: DOCUMENT BUSINESS DECISIONS